ymw0331/vanilla-javascript-20-projects/readme.md

 **Custom Countdown** - _Date, localStorage_<br>
 <em>
-Count down to important events with this sleek and customizable Custom Countdown web app.
-Utilizing the Date object and localStorage, this project demonstrates how to create user-friendly and feature-rich web apps that make use of the browser's built-in functionality.
+A sleek and customizable countdown web app that utilizes the Date object and localStorage.
 </em>

 🔗 <https://vjs-wayney-custom-countdown.netlify.app/>